-In 2014 the King's Fund published Reforming the NHS from within.
+In 2014 the venerated King's Fund published Reforming the NHS from within.
 Beyond hierarchy, inspection and markets.
-This is a bold study showing how recent reforms have helped neither the economics nor the efficiency of the system.
-Here, four years later, is a response written to Professor Chris Ham, the author and longstanding Chief Executive of the King's Fund: it builds on the King's Fund's arguments to consider further the psychological and social damage caused by the reforms.
+This was a diligent yet bold study showing how recent reforms have helped neither the economics nor the efficiency of the system.
+Subsequent events have shown, increasingly, that report's accuracy and thus enduring relevance.